hdShang/arxiv-daily/docs/cs-LG/2025-06-10/papers/250609200v2-fedrag-a-framework-for-fine-tuning-retrieval-augmented-generation-sy.md

 ---
 layout: default
-title: FedRAG: A Framework for Fine-Tuning Retrieval-Augmented Generation Systems
+title: "FedRAG: A Framework for Fine-Tuning Retrieval-Augmented Generation Systems"
 ---

 # FedRAG: A Framework for Fine-Tuning Retrieval-Augmented Generation Systems